 Once the editing is completed, the editor will send the manuscript back to the author.
 It is akin to mailing a letter and waiting for a response.
 It could take a few weeks, but the manuscript will come back, and the author will have responded to the queries.

 There are acceptances to suggested changes, and there are explanations why a change is not being accepted.
 There are thank-yous for suggestions, and there are explanations to the editor’s queries.
 This exchange is a one-on-one with the author who is explaining the more subtle points of the argument in the text.
 It is an exchange of trust and understanding.

 Incorporating the changes and revisions into the final draft brings the conversation to a close.

 While it may not be noticed by the reader, this exchange of ideas is woven into the manuscript and has helped to make it that much better.

 These behind-the-scene exchanges can make the editing experience both engaging and rewarding.
-And the editor knows she/he can look forward to having many of them over the course of one's career.
+And the editor knows they can look forward to having many of them over the course of their career.